 - Enthusiasm and a positive attitude

 - The perspective of having been a Bridge participant or student leader at Smith in some capacity.

 Do we get paid to serve as Bridge leaders?

-Yes, but most, if not all, students do it because they value the opportunity to give back to a program they absolutely love!
+Yes.
+Most (if not all), however, do it because they value the opportunity to give back to a program that they absolutely love!